odewahn/gpt-level-classifier/README.md

 - [ ] Fix hot reload for `npm watch`
 - [ ] Cache results in google memory store
 - [ ] Cache prompt in memory store and load it on each invocation of the model
-- [ ] Move prompt to its own repo and then use a webhook to post it to memeorystore when it is changed.
+- [ ] Move prompt to its own repo and then use a webhook to post it to Memorystore when it is changed.
 Be sure to also push the SHA of the repo so that you can know what version of the prompt is used
 - [ ] Develop a sampling plan and a way to measure quality control of the prompt
 - [ ] Develop an API that combines the product metadata (especially ourn) with the prediction.
 This API should also have a way for someone to manually override a prediction in a way that is sticky across different applications of the model.
 - [ ] Develop the evaluator model and integrate into a sampling plan